Jean-Baptiste Kibwe

-Jean-Baptiste Kibwe Pampala Uwitwa (Kilwa, 3 March 1924 — Brussels, 21 November 2008) was a Congolese and Katangese politician who was the Minister of Justice and Vice-President of the State of Katanga.
+Jean-Baptiste Kibwe Pampala Uwitwa (Kilwa, 3 March 1924 — Brussels, 21 November 2008) was a Congolese-Katangese politician who was the Minister of Justice and Vice-President of the State of Katanga.

 Early life

 Jean-Baptiste Kibwe was a Bwile, population group which mostly lives around Lake Mweru, Pweto territory.
 He attended primary school and four years of Catholic secondary school.
 Afterwards, he worked for the railway firm of the Comité spécial du Katanga (CSK) for a year.
 From 1948 to 1949, he was a clerk at the Banque du Congo belge.
 In 1949, he became a civil servant working for the Belgian colonial administration until 1956.
 From 1954 to 1956, he was a judge at the municipal court of Élisabethville.
 In 1956, he quit the colonial administration to take up a mandate at the customary tribunal.

 Political career

 When the provincial governor Moïse Tshombe of the newly independent Congo proclaimed the independence of his province, Kibwe first became the Minister of Finance, and then from 30 August 1960, Vice-President of the Ministerial Council.
 Together with Tshombe and Godefroid Munongo, he was one of the strongmen of the newly installed regime.